josiegleeson/BamSlam/README.md

 # BamSlam
-This script was written for Oxford Nanopore Technologies long-read direct RNA/cDNA sequencing data produced after mapping with minimap2 to the reference transcriptome.
-It will output a summary file and plots from your alignment data.
+This script was written for long-read Oxford Nanopore Technologies direct RNA/cDNA sequencing data.
+It uses BAM files produced after mapping with minimap2 to the reference transcriptome.
+It will output a summary file and plots from your aligned reads.
 This script was used in: https://doi.org/10.1093/nar/gkab1129.

 ## Inputs:
 To obtain a BAM file align your FASTQ/FASTA files to the transcriptome with minimap2.
 ```
-minimap2 -ax map-ont --sam-hit-only transcriptome.fasta input.fastq > alignments.sam
+minimap2 -ax map-ont --sam-hit-only transcriptome.fasta reads.fastq | samtools view -bh > aligned_reads.bam
 ```
 If minimap2 is not run with --sam-hit-only you should remove unmapped reads prior to running BamSlam to avoid slowing it down.
 You can also input a BAM file output from NanoCount: https://github.com/a-slide/NanoCount.

 ## Requirements:
+R (tested with v4.2.2)
 R packages:
 - GenomicAlignments (Bioconductor)
 - dplyr